Terms & conditions

 2. The seller shall in particular:

-a) provide consumers with information in accordance with the relevant provisions of the Law on Consumer Protection and Consumer Protection Act when selling goods or services on the basis of the distance contract or contracts negotiated away from business premises seller and amend-ing certain acts, as subsequently amended, and other relevant legislation,
+a) provide the consumer with information according to the relevant provisions of the Consumer Protection Act and the Consumer Protection Act in the sale of goods or services on the basis of a distance contract or a contract concluded outside the premises of the seller and amending certain laws as amended by later legislation and other relevant legislation,

-d) deliver to the purchaser at the latest with the goods all documents necessary for the proper acceptance and use of the goods in accordance with the relevant legislation.
+(d) deliver to the purchaser at the latest, together with the goods, all the documents necessary for the proper taking over and use of the goods in accordance with the relevant legislation.

-b) to pay the seller the agreed purchase price when due, including the cost of delivery of goods, unless the parties have agreed that the cost of delivery of the goods shall be borne by the seller.
+(b) pay the seller the agreed purchase price within the due date, including the cost of delivery of the goods, unless the parties have agreed that the costs of delivering the goods are borne by the seller,

-c) confirm the delivery note receipt of the goods or their signature signature of an authorized person.
+c) confirm in the delivery note the taking over of the goods with their signature or signature by the person authorized to do so.

-6. The buyer has the right to the seller to deliver the goods properly and on time.
+6. The buyer has the right to deliver the goods properly and in good time to the seller.

 The price of goods or services

-2. Evidence of the sales price of the goods, including the invoice accompanying the consign-ment, and also serves as delivery and warranty.
+2. A sales note, including the price of the goods, is an invoice attached to the consignment, serving at the same time as delivery and warranty.

-3. The seller reserves the right to fix the price of goods before dispatch of the goods, in case if it finds that the goods are offered at incorrect prices.
-In this case, the buyer must notify the correct price and the price adjustment has to agree.
-In case the buyer does not agree with the price ad-justment will proceed in accordance with the vendor sentence of the second paragraph.
-In Art.
+3. The seller reserves the right to repair the price of the goods before the goods are dispatched if they find that the goods were offered at the wrong price.
+In this case, the buyer must inform the buyer of the correct price and he must agree to the price adjustment.
+If the buyer does not agree with the price adjustment, the seller will proceed in accordance with the second sentence of the second sentence.
+V, Art.
 III.

-Personal collection of goods is possible at Svätojánska 3060/14 Komárno 945 01 depending on the telephone dohody.V this case, postage charge.
+Personal collection of goods is possible at Svätojánska 3060/14 Komárno 945 01 by telephone agreement.
+In this case postage is not charged.

-2. The seller does not charge postage and packing, unless a given product indicated otherwise.
+2. The seller shall not charge postage and packing unless otherwise stated for the goods.

 Terms of payment

-2. The buyer must pay the purchase price agreed in the contract on the due date, but not later than on receipt of goods.
+2. The buyer is obliged to pay the seller the purchase price agreed in the purchase agreement within the due date, but at the latest when the goods are taken over.

-3. The buyer may pay the purchase price in the following ways:
+3. The buyer can pay the purchase price in the following way: